 30 May 2019

 The RMA is New Zealand’s flagship environmental legislation and its implementation is highly devolved.
 Achieving the purpose of the Act – the sustainable management of natural and physical resources – is dependent on the quality of that implementation.
-Monitoring and reporting on the activities and performance of agencies charged with applying the Act is pivotal to understanding our nation’s stewardship of the environment and to reviewing and validating the institutional arrangements in place to carry out that important role.

 Legal opinion from Jack Hodder QC, gauging the litigation risks that councils face by choosing to recognise or ignore climate change-related risks in their decision-making.

 28 February 2019

 #localismNZ: Bringing power to the people explains the rationale behind localism and responds to commonly heard objections.
 This essay explains how unusual New Zealand's centralism is when compared internationally.
 New Zealand's councils have limited fiscal autonomy.
-Their mandate is also much more restricted that local government in other parts of the world.

 31 January 2019

 Councils are already experiencing the impacts of climate change and are beginning to recognise that communities’ resilience to climate change depends in large part on what is being done to adapt to it.